siantonelli/siantonelli.github.io/_news/icml23.md

 related_posts: false
 ---

-Our [paper](/publications#pmlr-v202-h-zargarbashi23a) on conformal prediction for graphs has been accepted at ICML.
+Our [paper](/publications#pmlr-v202-h-zargarbashi23a) on conformal prediction for graphs has been accepted at ICML 🌺